Why a war with Europe has never looked so tempting to Putin

 Marco Rubio’s skipping of the Nato summit in Brussels on Wednesday was another symptom of official Washington’s disdain for its allies.

-Anyone believing that Nato’s famous Article 5 really mandated an all-for-one military response to any Russian aggression on an individual member needs to think again.
-If Washington’s nuclear deterrent is solely domestic, doesn’t Russia nuclear arsenal become viable against non-nuclear neighbours?
+Anyone believing that Nato’s famous Article 5 really mandates an all-for-one military response to any Russian aggression on an individual member needs to think again.
+If Washington’s nuclear deterrent is solely domestic, doesn’t Russia’s nuclear arsenal become viable against non-nuclear neighbours?

-Transatlantic wobbles puts European Nato members at risk, but much of their vulnerability is the result of over-reliance on American guarantees, but also on US delivering new weapons to boost their own armed forces.
+Transatlantic wobbles put European Nato members at risk, but much of their vulnerability is the result of over-reliance on American guarantees and also on the US delivering new weapons to boost their own armed forces.

 Others, like the Slovaks or Hungarians, have governments that see Kyiv, not the Kremlin, as the problem.
 That could tempt Putin to test the allies’ resolve and try to push into gaps.

 As Ukraine and Russia grapple far beyond the frontline in their war, the risk of a wider war spreading in Europe is very real.
-Never forget, Vladimir Putin miscalculated in February 2022 that he could wage a swift and limited operation – and decide when to stop it.
-Wars take on a dynamic of their own and don’t follow anyone’s masterplans.
+Never forget, Putin miscalculated in February 2022 that he could wage a swift and limited operation – and decide when to stop it.
+Wars take on a dynamic of their own, and don’t follow anyone’s masterplan.

 Join our commenting forum